how I traveled to 6 countries in 16 days!

 We first stopped at Milan and planned a 4-hour stay to take a few pictures by the cathedral.

 Unfortunately, we had a little delay with the train and arrived at the station about 2.5 hours later than planned.
-We still made it to the cathedral but had to really push for the pics, while sellers tried to sell us things and us trying to just take our picture so we could leave.
+We still made it to the cathedral but had to really push for the pics.
+Sellers tried to sell us things and us trying to just take our picture so we could leave.
+Picture that.
 Ugh.

-Our last destination on our Europe 2 week itinerary was Rome.
+Our last big destination on our Europe 2 week itinerary was Rome.

 I have been before, but Rome never gets boring!
 I also had a friend here, who we had dinner with, but we didn’t stay at her place this time since we had not much time to see everything we wanted, and she still had school.